Hex Agent + Model Context Protocol

 Sensitive actions stay narrow, visible, and approval-gated before they affect a real machine.

-How Eve uses MCP
+How Hex uses MCP

 MCP is the working memory behind the assistant.

-Eve is not a generic chat window taped to your dashboard.
+Hex is not a generic chat window taped to your dashboard.
 It uses MCP to fetch scoped, current Print Hive context, cite the tools it used, and translate that context into operator work.

 01